BLCK-B/MusicReleaseTracker/README.md

 ### Setup

 JDK is required, specified during installation.
-In the program, add artists and for each artist insert links for inidividual sources according to instructions.
+In the program, add artists and for each artist insert links for individual sources according to instructions.
 Then click refresh button in the right corner to start scraping the latest information.

 ### License